Dorothy Davenport: Early career

 Dorothy Davenport was born in Boston, Massachusetts on March 13, 1895.
-Davenport's father, Harry Davenport, was a Broadway star and comedian, and her mother, Alice Davenport was a film actress who appeared in at least 140 films.
-Dorothy's grandparents were 19th-century character actors, Edward Loomis Davenport, a successful tragedian stage actor, and Fanny Vining Davenport, who began acting at the age of three.
+Davenport's father, Harry Davenport, was a Broadway star and comedian, and her mother, Alice Davenport, was a film actress who appeared in at least 140 films.
+Dorothy's grandparents were the 19th-century character actors Edward Loomis Davenport, a successful tragedian stage actor, and Fanny Vining Davenport, who began acting at age 3.
 Their daughter and Dorothy's aunt, Fanny Davenport, was considered one of the great stage actresses of the time.

-Davenport's first professional role was in a stock company at the age of six.
-At age fourteen, Davenport continued in the entertainment industry, doing a type of burlesque.
+Davenport's first professional role was in a stock company at age 6.
+At age 14, Davenport continued in the entertainment industry, doing a type of burlesque.

 Davenport attended school in Brooklyn and Roanoke, Virginia.
-At the age of 16, after performing vaudeville for a year and a half, she moved from Boston to Southern California to pursue acting.
+At age 16, after performing vaudeville for a year and a half, she moved from Boston to Southern California to pursue acting.
 She began her career with the Nestor Film Company, later acquired by Universal Pictures.
 Her first known film appearance was in Life Cycle in a supporting role.
 She was a talented horsewoman and did many of her own stunts in films.

-While with Nestor, Davenport met a young actor named Wallace Reid on the set of a film.
-"Called on to act with him in a film, she was frustrated by his apparent lack of acting ability on the first day but was smitten with him on the third day of their work together."
-Both were prominent during Nestor's early years.
-Even though Wallace Reid left for six months to make another film, he promptly returned to Nestor and the pair married in October 1913.
+Davenport and Wallace Reid were prominent during Nestor's early years.
+Although Wallace Reid left for six months to make another film, he promptly returned to Nestor, and the pair married in October 1913.

-The following year they worked on over a hundred films together.
-After this year, the pair left Universal to work on other films but returned in 1916.
+The pair left Universal to work on other films but returned in 1916.
 On June 18, 1917, Davenport gave birth to her first son, Wallace Reid Jr., in Los Angeles.
-The birth of her son caused Davenport to take a step back from her career, and become a full-time mother.
-In 1920, Davenport and Reid adopted their second child, daughter Betty Anna Reid.
+The birth of her son caused Davenport to take a step back from her career to become a full-time mother.
+In 1920, Davenport and Reid adopted their second child, daughter Betty Anna Reid (1919–1967).